KXLAA/www/README.md

 Tasks left to do:

-- [ ] Add support for sitmaps and RSS feeds
+- [ ] Add support for sitmaps and RSS feeds.
+Maybe use [next-sitemap](https://www.npmjs.com/package/next-sitemap) for sitmps.
 - [ ] Refactor to use the new `/app` directory
 - [ ] Imporve how images are handled
 - [ ] Automatic og Images with new next og image package